Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_06_function_calling/guide.en-gb.md

     "time_report": time_report
 }

-# if there are tool calls in the assistant generated response
+# if there are tool calls in the assistant-generated response
 if assistant_response.tool_calls:
     print(f"<\t{len(assistant_response.tool_calls)} tool(s) to call")
     # we can have several tool calls